 Butterflies, moths (we run a trap) bats and industrial archaeology will also feature.

-We cover adaptive morphology as the course includes both past and present marine biology.
+Adaptive morphology is a specialism of the course as covers both past and present marine biology.

-The course will be suitable for beginners and the more knowledgeable geologist and naturalist.
+The course will be suitable for beginners and the more knowledgeable geologist will see some of Devon’s most classic and well-known sites.
 Lots of detail will be made plain and interested children of 14+ years are welcome with an accompanying adult.

 The course is very full-on and there is a fair amount of travel but the locations make it well worth it.
 Often we swing from one topic to another without moving when on the headlands – they are that good.
 This is not a birders course, but we have a list all the same – over 60!